georgekosmidis/blog.georgekosmidis.net/workables/articles/100630-automate-azure-logic-app-workflows/content.md

-# Deploy an Azure Logic Apps Workflow in Standard Plan with Azure DevOps

 In this article, we’ll explore how to automate the deployment of workflows in Azure Logic Apps using the Azure CLI.
 We’ll cover a scenario where multiple workflows are organized in subfolders, and we’ll use a simple Bash script to zip each workflow and deploy it programmatically.

 ## Introduction